remibengtpettersen/Programutvikling/README.md

 160405 12:47
 Created test classes for Custom rule, HighLife rule, Configuration, PatternParser and GameOfLife2D.

+160406 22:38
+Implemented simple statistics for s305061.
+The "Show history" button in "Stats", will now open a Linechart which shows population count and population growth

 160412 12:14
 Added RuleParser, and moved formatRuleText from CustomRule to this class as a static function.
 Refactored the rule parsing algorithm, now uses regex.